marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

         [...]
 ```

-The first 4 bytes of the payload correspond, as expected, to 0xDEADBEEF.
-The most
+The first 4 bytes of the payload correspond to the application level magic word, *0xDEADBEEF*.
-interesting information shown by tcpdump is the incorrect TCP checksum notification,
+The most interesting information shown by tcpdump is the incorrect TCP checksum notification,
-followed by the expected value *0x75f6*.
+followed by the expected value *0x75F6*, which matches the output of the netfilter kernel module.
-This is exactly the output of the netfilter kernel module!
+Considering that this segment <b>makes it all the way to userspace</b>, not just to layer 2
-Considering that this segment makes it all the way to userspace, not just to layer 2,
+where *tcpdump* intercepts it,
 the following question arises: who is supposed to stop the corrupted segment?
 The NIC or the software stack at layer 4?
 According to *ethtool*, TCP checksum
 of incoming segments is software's responsibility: